 - To care for a child, parent, spouse or domestic partner (as defined under the Family and Medical Leave Act) who has an illness, injury, medical condition, or needs to obtain diagnosis, care or preventive care.

-Accrual — Regular benefits-eligible employees accrue sick time per hour paid.
-The maximum annual accrual is 12 days.
-Hours paid include regular, sick, vacation, holiday, personal holidays, funeral leave, and jury duty, but do not include overtime.
-Biweekly employees do not accrue sick time on more than 80 hours in a pay period in any case.
+Sick time is accrued per hour paid (.046154 for every hour paid) and is available for use as of the end date of the pay period.
+The maximum annual accrual is 12 days and the overall maximum is 50 days (e.g. 40 hours per week equals a maximum annual accrual of 400 hours).
+Hours paid on which sick time accruals are calculated include regular, sick, vacation, holiday, funeral leave, and jury duty, but do not include overtime.
+Non-exempt employees do not accrue sick time on more than 80 hours of pay in a pay period.
 Sick time does not accrue during unpaid time off.
-Accrued sick time is available for use as of the end of the pay period.

-Part-Time Employees — Part-time benefits-eligible employees (employees regularly scheduled to work at least 20 hours per week, but less than 37.5 hours per week) are eligible to accrue prorated sick time.
+Part-time benefits-eligible employees (employees regularly scheduled to work at least 20 hours per week, but less than 37.5 hours per week) are eligible to accrue prorated sick time.
 This prorated benefit is a percentage of the full-time benefit, and is based upon the number of hours paid per pay period, including any paid vacation and/or sick time.
-The maximum balance that can be held is set by the employee’s standard hours in effect each pay period (e.g., 20 hours per week equals a maximum annual accrual of 480 hours).
+The maximum balance is based on the employee’s standard hours in effect each pay period.
+For example, if the employee’s FTE percent is 50% then they are eligible for up to 50% of the full time annual accrual maximum (e.g., 20 hours per week equals a maximum annual accrual of 200 hours).

-Termination of Employment — Terminating employees are not compensated for unused sick time or unused personal holidays.
+Terminating employees are not compensated for unused sick time.

 The University reserves the right to request a doctor’s verification of treatment.
 An employee may be required to provide a return to work statement from a physician.